rickballard/CoCivium/legacy/Civium/admin/Civium_master_todo_20250719.md

 [5] Discussion System
  - Write README_discussions.md explaining purpose of story-based Q&A format.
- - Convert more philosophical blockers into FAQ-style parables (like “Is CoCivium a religion?” and “Who decides?”)
+ - Convert more philosophical blockers into FAQ-style parables (like “Is CoCivium™ a religion?” and “Who decides?”)
  - Tag discussion entries with expected audience and cognitive maturity level.

 🧠 META/PHILOSOPHICAL TASKS